Incident

 City of Buffalo Response

 Chris Scanlon, Buffalo's Acting Mayor, has stated that he cannot not comment due to the ongoing internal affairs investigation, and that the accident occurred before he became Acting Mayor.
-Scanlon was, however, and still is the South District Council Member.
+Scanlon was at the time of the accident, and still is the South District Council Member.

 Erie County Response